vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 ed.
 For detail, see the author's translation of Siva Siitras.
 Note No. to under Sutra 7 of the II section.

-The letter 'A' indicates Prakiisa or Siva, the letter 'Ha' indi- ·cates vimarSa or Sakti.
+The letter 'A' indicates Prakiisa or Siva, the letter 'Ha' indi- ·cates vimarśa or Sakti.
 Thus Aha", includes all the letters of  the Sanskrit alphabet.
 This Allam or 'I' denotes the Highest

 VijRiinabhairava 7